serroml/mcserver-gcp-shell/README.md

 With this change every time you start the server it will take a few seconds until you can type in your web terminal

-6. Edit the .bashrc file, just type the following:

-        cat ~/check_zsh.txt >> .bashrc

-7. Assign execution permissions to the script with:
+6. Assign execution permissions to the script with:

        chmod u+x mcserver.sh